DenisM03/CodeX/README.md

 ## **5. Brand Penetration:**

 ### a.
 What do people think about  brands? (overall rating)
-* 59.74% have Neutral and 22.57% have Positive perceptions on brands.
+* 59.74% have Neutral and 22.57% have Positive perceptions of brands.
-* 17.69% of respondents have Negative perception.
+* 17.69% of respondents have Negative perceptions.

   ![{238E1639-189B-4B05-8244-D4A0B3AA499D}](https://github.com/user-attachments/assets/1c79612a-5ffa-4cda-aa17-d79152fcf605)